Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-The median income among taxpayers in Davistown suburb was $43,767 in financial year 2023.
-The average income stood at $64,766 during the same period.
-These figures are lower than Greater Sydney's median of $60,817 and average of $83,003 respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $47,645 (median) and $70,504 (average).
-Census 2021 income data shows household, family, and personal incomes in Davistown rank modestly, between the 26th and 28th percentiles.
-Income analysis reveals that 27.3% of the population fall within the $1,500 - 2,999 income range, which is lower than the metropolitan region's 30.9%.
-Housing affordability pressures are severe in Davistown, with only 80.4% of income remaining after housing costs, ranking at the 22nd percentile.
-The area's SEIFA income ranking places it in the 5th decile.
+The suburb of Davistown had a median income among taxpayers of $43,767 and an average income of $64,766 in the financial year 2023, according to ATO data aggregated by AreaSearch.
+This compares to Greater Sydney's median income of $60,817 and average income of $83,003 during the same period.
+By September 2025, based on Wage Price Index growth of 8.86%, Davistown's estimated median income would be approximately $47,645 and its average income would be around $70,504.
+Census data from 2021 shows household, family, and personal incomes in Davistown ranked modestly, between the 26th and 28th percentiles.
+Income analysis reveals that 27.3% of Davistown's population (725 individuals) fell within the $1,500 - $2,999 income range, similar to the metropolitan region where 30.9% occupied this bracket.
+Housing affordability pressures were severe in Davistown, with only 80.4% of income remaining, ranking at the 22nd percentile.
+The area's SEIFA income ranking placed it in the 5th decile.

 Frequently Asked Questions - Income